isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-september.md

 _____________

-## <a name="software-in-microsoft-china-cloud-solution-provider-program-mccl-csp-to-start-transactions-from-august-12"></a><a name="1"></a>Software in Microsoft China Cloud Solution Provider (MCCL CSP) om transacties te starten vanaf 12 augustus
+## <a name="software-in-microsoft-china-cloud-solution-provider-program-mccl-csp-to-start-transactions-from-august-12"></a><a name="1"></a>Software in Microsoft China Cloud Solution Provider program (MCCL CSP) om transacties te starten vanaf 12 augustus

 ### <a name="summary"></a>Samenvatting